HandBrake/HandBrake-docs/source/en/latest/table-of-contents.markdown

 - [Downloading and installing HandBrake](get-handbrake/download-and-install.html)
   *How to get HandBrake onto your computer*
 - [Checking for updates](get-handbrake/check-for-updates.html)
-  *Staying up to date with the latest version is easy*
+  *Staying up to date with the latest features and bug fixes*

 ## Making videos